doctrine/phpcr-odm-documentation/en/reference/query-builder.rst

 The QueryBuilder
 ================

-A ``QueryBuilder`` provides an API that is designed for programmatically constructing a query in several steps.
+The ``QueryBuilder`` provides an API that is designed for programmatically constructing a query in several steps.

 It provides a set of classes and methods that is able to programmatically build queries, and also provides a fluent API.

 The QueryBuilder of PHPCR-ODM is provided by the phpcr-utils library.
+See `PHPCR-utils > Namespaces > PHPCR\Util\QOM\QueryBuilder <http://phpcr.github.com/doc/html-all/index.html>`_
-See TODO for a full documentation on the QueryBuilder methods.
+for a full documentation on the QueryBuilder methods.

+The actual tests and such are done by the PHPCR Query Object Model factory, defined by ``PHPCR\Query\QOM\QueryObjectModelFactoryInterface``

 Constructing a new QueryBuilder object
 --------------------------------------